Lacedaemon/Android-MVVM-PCPartPicker/README.md

 ### To-Do

 - [ ] Implement accurate LineItem data
+- [ ] Implement total price where applicable
+- [ ] Implement editing of partlists
-- [ ] Implement FireStore operations
+- [x] Implement FireStore operations
 - [x] Implement local database
 - [x] Save info entered into `AddEditPartListActivity`
 - [x] Implement reusable `LineItemFragment` with a `RecyclerView` to be populated with x amount of `CardView`'s